 - 2 tomatoes (500 g, 17.6 oz)

-- 2 myoga ginger (17 g, 0.6 oz; You can substitute it with a small amount of ginger, preferably mild-flavored young ginger)
+- 2 myoga ginger (17 g, 0.6 oz; you can substitute 2 thin slices of ginger, preferably mild-flavored young ginger)

 - 1 tsp rice vinegar (unseasoned)